oplatek/oplatek.github.io/about.md

 ---

     Hi there!
-    I have posted here mainly technical stuff to rember it myself.
+    I have posted here mainly technical stuff to remember it myself.
     I hope that in the future I will write more about statistics,
         spoken dialogue systems,